samhitasari05/memosynth-lite/README.md

 ---

-This version uses a placeholder 'fake LLM' for diff() and resolve() functions to simulate reasoning.
+This version uses a 'fake LLM' for diff() and resolve() functions to simulate reasoning.

 ### Day 9 Notebook Demo Flow:
 - Inserts 3 memory entries